DaniaBonchinche/unitalk_test/readme.md

 #  UniTalkTest Betting API

 A small Spring Boot REST project that demonstrates a simple betting system for cars.
-It supports placing bets, viewing statistics, and includes validation for bet limits and input correctness.
+It supports placing bets, viewing statistics, and includes validation for bet limits.

 ---